Burns to the Eye - Home Treatment

 - Do not give aspirin to anyone younger than age 20 unless your doctor tells you to.

 Call your doctor if any of the following occur during home treatment:

-- Decreased, double, or blurred vision doesn't
+- Decreased, double, or blurred vision doesn't clear with blinking.

 - Pain increases or continues.

 - Signs of infection develop.